You’ve built a well-stocked prepper pantry.

 Be Ready to Take Up Arms

-Keeping a small cache of weapons in each main room of your fortified home is also a must.
-This may be difficult if you have curious kids at home, but there are endless places to stash your defensive tools.
-Wall art, fake electrical outlets, and kitchen furniture, for instance, make great hiding places for your weapons.
+This may be difficult if you have curious kids at home, but there are endless places to stash your weapons.
+Wall art, fake electrical outlets, and kitchen furniture, for instance, make great hiding places.

 Designate a Safe Room

 Even with the best security and home fortification plan in place, there’s still a chance that zombies will gain entry into your home.
-So it’s essential that you have rooms where you can retreat to when your home defense fails.
+So it’s essential that you have a place you can retreat to when your home defense fails.

-- Your safe room must not be a place where you wait for death.
-It should have stockpiles for extended stays and must also offer the same level of security as your exterior doors.
+- Your safe room isn’t a place where you wait for death.
+It should have a stockpile of survival supplies and must also offer the same level of security as your exterior doors.

-- Your safe room must blend in and not be painfully obvious.
+- It should blend in and not be painfully obvious.
 A modified closet or walk-in space will work just fine.

-- Your safe room must have enough sleeping space for all of your family members.
+- It must have enough sleeping space for all of your family members.

-When SHTF, the unprepared will come looking for food, water, and shelter.
+When SHTF, the unprepared will be on the hunt for food, water, and shelter.
 As a prepper, you need to be able to defend what’s yours to ensure your and your family’s survival.
 And one of the best ways to do that is to fortify your home!